 A career based, validated Diploma course to launch a career as a professional interior designer

 The Blended Learning course starts in January and September and combines the structured programme of an onsite course with the flexibility of studying from home.
-It also provides an opportunity to achieve KLC's prestigious validated Diploma qualification in just over two years and still manage work and/or family commitments.
+It also provides an opportunity to achieve KLC's prestigious validated Diploma qualification in just over two years and still manage part-time work and/or family commitments.
 Collaboration with fellow students is encouraged throughout the course and students meet with their class at KLC's studios and online on a regular basis throughout the seven terms.
 Each class graduates as a unit and, along with students from the full time Diploma courses, attend KLC's graduation ceremony which takes place each July.

 The carefully constructed modular programme is built around a series of challenging and varied design projects with extensive tutorial support.
 Students are gradually introduced to new skills and information and the project work provides regular opportunities to put these into practice in order to build up confidence and ability as the course progresses.
 These projects will form the basis of a graduate portfolio of increasingly ambitious project work to demonstrate professional competence and the capacity to translate and resolve the needs and aspirations of a client.